Republican insurgency in Afghanistan: 2022

 On 13 February, a group affiliated with the NRF announced its existence in Farah Province, one of the first pro-NRF groups to emerge in a predominantly Pashtun province.
 It is commanded by Idris Mobarez, who is the son of Mohammad Salim Mobarez, a former commander of Ahmad Shah Massoud.
 Around that time, the NRF had increased its attacks against the Taliban.
 On 19 February, fighting resumed in Panjshir as NRF-aligned forces launched a missile attack into Darah, while pro-NRF troops located in the mountains of Panjshir clashed with local Taliban forces.
 The latter confirmed the engagement, but did not provide any further details.
 At the same time, local Afghan media had reported that the Taliban had launched air and ground attacks against resistance positions in the Andarab District, with unknown casualties.

-On 16 February, the Afghanistan Islamic National & Liberation movement announced its existence, which is believed to be the only Pashtun-led anti-Taliban insurgent group so far.
+On 16 February, the Afghanistan Islamic National & Liberation Movement announced its existence, which is believed to be the only Pashtun-led anti-Taliban insurgent group so far.
 It is led by former Afghan Army special forces commander Abdul Mateen Sulaimankhail.
 On 13 April, in an interview with the Afghanistan International TV network, Sulaimankhail claimed his group was engaged in "military and political activities" in 26 out of Afghanistan's 34 provinces, although researchers questioned that claim.
 The group was most likely responsible for the assassination of Taliban commander Maulvi Hanzala in Lashkargah, Helmand Province on 13 March.

 On 12 March, a new anti-Taliban insurgent and civil group, the Afghanistan Freedom Front (AFF), had emerged, after reports of its existence started circulating in early February 2022.
 The group is separate from the National Resistance Front of Afghanistan, and mainly composed of former Afghan soldiers.
 As of early March, the AFF had already launched ambushes in Baghlan, Kapisa, Parwan, and Panjshir, with the Taliban reportedly using heavy weapons and air operations to suppress AFF-aligned resistance cells.

 On 22 April, two people including the nephew of Atta Muhammad Nur were killed in a firefight in Balkh against local Taliban forces.
 This incident was possibly connected to the emergence of the High Council of National Resistance, a rebel group which was reportedly led by Nur, and backed by many former anti-Taliban warlords and politicians such as Abdul Rashid Dostum, Muhammad Mohaqiq, and Abdul Rasul Sayyaf.
 The High Council received support from NRF leader Ahmad Massoud.

 On 30 April, NRF forces led by Khari Mohammad Andarabi carried out attacks against Taliban bases in the villages of Taghanak and Paskundi in the Pul-e-Hesar district, in the Andharab region of Baghlan.
 Casualties were reported on both sides, with 11 Taliban fighters and one NRF commander, Sabzali Andarabi, killed in the fighting, according to Hasht-e Subh Daily.
 Over the preceding weeks, the NRF had carried out attacks across the northern provinces.

 In May 2022, the NRF announced a new offensive against the Taliban in Panjshir.

-On September 15, 2022, a video circulated online showed captured individuals executed for supposedly being with the NRF.
+On September 15, 2022, a video circulated online showed captured individuals executed for supposedly being associated with the NRF.